Pat Cummins: Australian vice-captaincy (2019–2021)

 In January 2019 Cummins became one of Australia's two Test vice-captains, alongside Travis Head.
 He played in both Tests against the touring Sri Lankans and was the chief architect of Australia's innings win in the first Test at the Gabba, taking his maiden 10-wicket haul.
 He finished the series with 14 wickets and was named as the player of the series.

 Cummins was awarded the Allan Border Medal in February 2019 as the most outstanding Australian cricketer over the previous 12 months.
 He was the first bowler to receive this honour since 2014, and just the fourth overall.
 In early 2019 Cummins became the world's number 1 ranked Test bowler, the first Australian since Glenn McGrath to achieve this.

 He played in the limited-overs series against India that began in the same month, taking a five-wicket haul in the fourth ODI of the series.
 In April, he was named in Australia's squad for the 2019 Cricket World Cup held in England, and during the tournament played in his 50th ODI.

 He went on to play in the 2019 Ashes series which followed the World Cup.
 In the first Test he claimed his 100th Test wicket, the fastest Australian since World War II to do so.
 After the second test at Lords, he reached an ICC Test bowling ranking of 914 – the equal fifth of all time and highest by an Australian.
 Cummins was the leading wicket-taker for the series, taking 29 wickets in the five matches, at an average of 19.62.

-Cummins enjoyed another successful home summer, taking 20 wickets in five Tests against Pakistan and New Zealand as Australia remained unbeaten and Cummins was elevated to the role of sole vice-captain of the side.
+Cummins enjoyed another successful home summer, taking 20 wickets in five Tests against Pakistan and New Zealand as Australia remained unbeaten and Cummins was elevated to the role of sole vice-captain of the team.
 Cummins was one of five Australians to be named in the 2019 ICC Test Team of the Year and was named as the 2019 ICC Men's Test Cricketer of the Year.

 In February 2020 Cummins took his 100th wicket in ODI cricket, in the first match of Australia's tour of South Africa.

 During the 2020–21 Border–Gavaskar Trophy Cummins claimed a series-leading 21 wickets at an average of 20.04, and was named player of the series despite Australia's 2–1 loss.

 In August 2021 Cummins was named in Australia's squad for the 2021 ICC Men's T20 World Cup as vice-captain.
 He played in all of the matches, taking five wickets with an economy rate of 7.37 as Australia won the tournament for the first time.